-nersal spawning species are those which deposit eggs onto
+sal spawning species are those which deposit eggs onto

-de and uncovered at low tide.
+and uncovered at low tide.

-ollusca that includes the snails, clams, chitons, tooth shells, species occur, having a greater level of productivity per unit surface to bottom sediments) that is not close to the seabed. to the upper layers of the sea.
+sca that includes the snails, clams, chitons, tooth shells, and sies occur, having a greater level of productivity per unit ace to bottom sediments) that is not close to the seabed. ne upper layers of the sea.

-ating in the sea or fresh water, consisting chiefly of diatoms, nd larval stages of larger animals.
+g in the sea or fresh water, consisting chiefly of diatoms, arval stages of larger animals.